UMR-CNRM/snowtools/doc/source/hpc/hpc-simulations.rst

   MASTER_SODA_MPI="uget:SODA_MPI_<SURFEX_git_commit>@<your_username>"
   MASTER_SODA_NOMPI="uget:SODA_NOMPI_<SURFEX_git_commit>@<your_username>"

-Similarly, put your SURFEX namelists in the $HOME/.vortexrc/hack/uget/<your_username>/data/namelists_surfex directory, and add the following line to the file $HOME/.vortexrc/hack/uget/<your_username>/env/my_first_uenv :
+Similarly, put your SURFEX namelists in the $HOME/.vortexrc/hack/uget/<your_username>/data/namelists_surfex directory, and add the following line to the file $HOME/.vortexrc/hack/uget/<your_username>/env/<new_env_name> :

 .. code-block::

    NAMELIST_SURFEX="uget:namelists_surfex.tar@<your_username>"

-You can now use your own executables and namelists by adding the "surfex_uenv=my_first_uenv" to your mkjob command line, as well as the target namelist from your pool of namelists with the *namelist_source* argument.
+You can now use your own executables and namelists by adding the "surfex_uenv=new_env_name" to your mkjob command line, as well as the target namelist from your pool of namelists with the *namelist_source* argument.
 For example if your $HOME/.vortexrc/hack/uget/<your_username>/data/namelists_surfex directory contains two namelists named "OPTIONS_PAPPUS.nam" and "OPTIONS_NO_PAPPUS.nam", you can choose to use the "OPTIONS_PAPPUS.nam" namelist with the following command line :

 .. code-block::

-   mkjob -f $SNOWTOOLS_CEN/vortex-cen/Crocus/deterministic/jobs/surfex.job -c $SNOWTOOLS_CEN/vortex-cen/Crocus/deterministic/conf/default_conf.ini -a xpid=first_test datebegin=2020080106 dateend=2021080106 geometry=cor2_allslopes surfex_uenv=my_first_uenv namelist_source=OPTIONS_PAPPUS.nam
+   mkjob -f $SNOWTOOLS_CEN/vortex-cen/Crocus/deterministic/jobs/surfex.job -c $SNOWTOOLS_CEN/vortex-cen/Crocus/deterministic/conf/default_conf.ini -a xpid=first_test datebegin=2020080106 dateend=2021080106 geometry=cor2_allslopes surfex_uenv=new_env_name namelist_source=OPTIONS_PAPPUS.nam

 Non-reproductible simulations with a user-controlled SURFEX/Crocus configuration